-His contributions to the agency include a complete overhaul of all servers, computers, printers, scanners, fax machines, and the network as well as implementation of a virtual private network and wireless technology at every office and program location.
+His contributions to the agency include a complete overhaul of the entire network including all firewalls, computers, mobile devices, printers, virtualization of servers, as well as implementation of a virtual private network and wireless technology at every office and program location.
 The rollout of laptops along with the VPN has increased efficiency of remote employees who can now work in the field.

 The fall of 2009 wasDale's 28th year with Perspectives.
 In 1981, Dale began as a part time Direct Support Professional at Heritage while working full time at LaPlante Center.
 She was hired as the Director of Circle Drive, a position she enjoyed for several years.
 In the early 1990s she had the opportunity to open a new home, Crestwood Drive.
 Her next experience was extremely challenging and a unique learning experience, Dale was hired as the Director of both Crestwood and Kings Factory and ran them simultaneously.
 These experiences, the talented, wonderful people Dale worked with and had the pleasure to serve prepared her for her current leadership position.